ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch05_Boolean_Logic/Lessons/05_if_statements.md

 3
 4
 5
-If this ran, i must be 5 or more.
+If this ran, I must be 5 or more.

 1
 2